pyrevitlabs/pyrevitlabs/content/extensions.md

 # Communitiy Extensions

+## Disclaimer

+The content and code provided in this post are offered for informational and educational purposes only and are provided "as is" without any guarantees or warranties, express or implied.
+By using any of the material contained herein, you agree that you do so at your own risk.
+The author(s) assume no responsibility or liability for any errors, omissions, or any adverse effects resulting from the use of this content or code.
+Always test and validate any code in a safe environment before implementing it in a live or production system, and consult professional advice if needed.

 | Title                                | Description                                                                                                           | Author               | Type                                       | Repository |
 |--------------------------------------|-----------------------------------------------------------------------------------------------------------------------|----------------------|-------------------------------------------|------------|
 | pyRevitMEP                           | A pyRevit extension tailored for MEP workflows in Revit.                                                              | CyrilWaechter       | external with link from pyRevit extensions | [pyRevitMEP](https://github.com/CyrilWaechter/pyRevitMEP) |